-Cumulative Layout Shift – Overview of 2021 Google Ranking Factor
+Understanding & Optimizing Cumulative Layout Shift (CLS)

 Impact Fraction

-Impact fraction is a measurement of how much space an unstable element takes up in the viewport.
+Impact fraction measures how much space an unstable element takes up in the viewport.

 A viewport is what you see on the mobile screen.

-When an element downloads and then shifts, the total space that the element occupied, from the location that it occupied in the viewport when it’s first rendered to the final location when the page is rendered.
+When an element downloads and then shifts, the total space that the element occupies, from the location that it occupied in the viewport when it’s first rendered to the final location when the page is rendered.

 The example that Google uses is an element that occupies 50% of the viewport and then drops down by another 25%.

-When added together, the 75% value is called the Impact Fraction and it’s expressed as a score of 0.75.
+When added together, the 75% value is called the Impact Fraction, and it’s expressed as a score of 0.75.

 Distance Fraction

 The second measurement is called the Distance Fraction.
-The distance fraction is the amount of space that the page element has moved from the original position to the final position.
+The distance fraction is the amount of space the page element has moved from the original to the final position.

 In the above example, the page element moved 25%.